-Development that would lead to or contribute to coalescence between the development boundaries of Northam, Appledore and Westward Ho! as defined on Map B2, will not be supported to ensure the distinct identities of the respective settlements are maintained.
+Development that would lead to or contribute to coalescence between the development boundaries of Northam, Appledore and Westward Ho! as defined on Map N1 will not be supported to ensure the distinct identities of the respective settlements are maintained.

-- 6.9 Historically the parish of Northam consisted of three separate settlements, Northam, Appledore and Westward Ho!
-Each settlement has its own character, identity and community.
-Over time, development has resulted in coalescence and today the built-forms of Northam and Westward Ho! are largely conjoined.
-Appledore, however remains physically separate. - 6.10 The setting, identity and distinctiveness of Appledore and Northam are framed and protected by the area of countryside between them.
+- 6.10 The setting, identity, and distinctiveness of Appledore and Northam are framed and protected by the area of countryside between them.
 This area is bounded to the west by the coast and Northam Burrows, and to the east by the River Torridge.
-It is roughly 1.5 km from east to west and at its narrowest point (along the line of the A386) the gap between the built form of Northam and Appledore is approximately 400 metres.

-6.11 The relatively small green gap between Appledore and the partly conjoined settlements of Northam and Westward Ho! is of particular amenity value to residents and visitors alike because it is the only area of traditional Devon countryside easily accessible on foot or by bicycle from those settlements and it can be explored via a network of quiet lanes and public right of ways (PRoW's), including the nationally important South West Coast Path.
+It is roughly 1.5 km from east to west and at its narrowest point (along the line of the A386) the gap between the built forms of Northam and Appledore is approximately 400 metres. - 6.11 The relatively small green gap between Appledore and the partly conjoined settlements of Northam and Westward Ho! is of particular amenity value to residents and visitors alike because it is the only area of traditional Devon countryside easily accessible on foot or by bicycle from those settlements and it can be explored via a network of quiet lanes and Public Right of Way (PRoW), including the nationally important South West Coast Path.
 Despite its amenity value, the area has been seriously reduced by development, and its rural character eroded.
-Any further new development risks uniting the settlements of Northam and Appledore and removing their separate identities.

-6.12 The Northam Neighbourhood Plan Vision Statement seeks to maintain and enhance the individual characteristics of the communities of Northam Parish.
+Any further new development risks uniting the settlements of Northam and Appledore and removing their separate identities. - 6.12 The Northam Neighbourhood Plan Vision Statement seeks to maintain and enhance the individual characteristics of the communities of Northam Parish.
 To this end Policy EN2 seeks to resist the process of coalescence between the development boundaries of Appledore and Northam/Westward Ho!
+The area in which Policy EN2 applies is the area shaded green on Map